tiennvcs/myblog/content/ielts/introduction_to_ielts.md

 ## IELTS Reading test
 ---
 In the reading section, you are given 3 separate passages and corresponding questions and your task is to write the answer that you suppose is correct to your answer sheet.
-There are totally 40 questions with a wide variety of types such as TRUE/FALSE/NOT GIVEN, Matching Headings, Filling diagram, etc.
+There are totally 40 questions with a wide variety of types such as TRUE/FALSE/NOT GIVEN, matching headings, filling diagram, etc.

 ## IELTS Writing test
 ---